• Skip to main content

 Covid-19 has dominated our thoughts and headlines for the most part of this year so far.
 However it is important to be aware of other infections such as dengue that are still present in Singapore.
 Should you experience any symptoms described do not hesitate to call us for an appointment.
 We are open and seeing patients and are taking all the appropriate and necessary precautions to ensure it is safe for patients to come in during the circuit breaker and get the help they need.

-Dr Hina Kadwani is a UK trained doctor based at IMC Jelita.
+Dr Hina Kadwani is a UK trained doctor based at IMC Holland Village.